develodesign/builderio-cloudflare-worker/README.md

 ![Screenshot of the Cloudflare Variables and Secrets screen.](https://www.develodesign.co.uk/images/builderio/builderio-create-cloudflareworker.png)

 ### Worker Code
-Add the content from this respositories [Builderio-CF-Worker.js](Builderio-CF-Worker.js) as a new Web Worker script.
+Add the content from this respositories [Builderio-CF-Worker.js](Builderio-CF-Worker.js) as the new Web Worker's script.

 ### API Key